josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   This static method allows the creation of an internal `IEnumerator<T>` instance using an `IEnumerableSequence<T>`.
   The `Action` delegate is used during the enumerator's disposal.

-  In .NET Core 3.0 and later, the implementation of the `DisposeEnumeration(Int32)` method is ignored.
+  Starting with .NET Core 3.0, the implementation of the `DisposeEnumeration(Int32)` method is ignored.
-  However, this method may be necessary when using a .NET Standard 2.1 library on the Mono Framework.
+  However, this method may still be required when targeting a .NET Standard 2.1 library on the Mono framework.
   </details>

 </details>